 Complications and Prognosis of CRPS Type 1

 If left untreated or not diagnosed early, CRPS type 1 can lead to complications that significantly impact daily life.
-These complications include tissue wasting, also known as atrophy, and muscle tightening, also known as contracture.
+These complications include tissue wasting, also known as atrophy, and muscle tightening, known as contracture.
 Both of these complications can be debilitating and affect the function of the affected limb.

 Tissue wasting, or atrophy, refers to the weakening and wasting away of the skin, bones, and muscles in the affected limb.
 This can result in decreased strength and mobility, making it challenging to perform everyday activities.
 The affected limb may become visibly thinner and weaker over time.